 It helps us greatly if your manuscript confirms to the rules below, particularly in the layout of references.
 These give us the most problems in copy editing.
 Please follow APA style and use the format of other articles in BJET as a guide for laying out your contribution.

-3. Where possible, provide machine readable illustrations (as bmp or tif files).
-If this is not possible then submit camera ready illustrations on separately numbered sheets, each bearing an explanatory caption.
-Please avoid using very pale colours since these do not print well (if at all) in black and white.
+3. Please provide machine readable illustrations as bmp, jpeg or tif files and avoid using very pale colours since these do not print well (if at all) in black and white.
 Use dashed and dotted lines to differentiate lines on graphs.
 It is not possible to redraw artwork.